 Hoku’s - Hoku’s, the resort’s signature restaurant, offers Oahu’s most innovative dining known for it’s contemporary Island Cuisine.
 Its breathtaking oceanfront setting is enjoyed by every diner thanks to a multi-level layout.
 Hoku’s (meaning star in Hawaiian) serves dinner and Sunday brunch prepared in an open kitchen, complete with a fresh sushi bar.

-Plumeria Beach House – This casual beachside restaurant offers ala carte menu for breakfast, lunch, and dinner.
+Plumeria Beach House – This casual beachside restaurant offers buffet and ala carte menu for breakfast, lunch, and dinner.
 Sunset entertainment, outdoor grilling, twilight dinners and lavish buffets are also featured.

 The Veranda – An elegant open-air lounge with panoramic ocean views.
 Afternoon tea, cocktails, dancing and relaxing by day, sunset or moonlight.